stijojoseph/8051_bluetooth_homeautomation/README.md

-explanation of the code is given in my cahnnel video link- https://youtu.be/gUKkSgcT3mw
+explanation of the code is given in my channel video link- https://youtu.be/gUKkSgcT3mw